anasty17/mirror-leech-telegram-bot/README.md

 - Ability to use specific yt-dlp option for each task
 - Custom default video quality for each user
 - Fix download progress
+- Embed original thumbnail and add it for leech
 ### Database
 - Mongo Database support
 - Store bot settings